ehlesp/smallab-k8s-pve-guide/G027 - K3s cluster setup 10 ~ Deploying the MetalLB load balancer.md

       - 10.7.0.11-10.7.0.20
     ~~~

-4. Create the `kustomization.yaml` file that describes the deployment of MetalLB in `kustomize` format.
+4. Create the `kustomization.yaml` file where to describe the deployment of MetalLB in `kustomize` format:

     ~~~sh
     $ touch $HOME/k8sprjs/metallb/kustomization.yaml
     ~~~

-5. Edit your new `kustomization.yaml` file, filling it with the configuration lines below.
+5. Specify all the MetalLB resources declared in the previous steps in your new `kustomization.yaml` file:

     ~~~yaml
     # MetalLB setup